 Writing: Avoid using ALL CAPS in stories.
 It’s the equivalent of shouting.

-After Publication: Once you get published, share your voice through social media platforms.
+After Publication: Once your community op/ed is posted, share your voice through social media platforms.

 Timing: Let us know if your issue is time sensitive.
 Include related events or ways to get involved.